stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 sysctl -w net.bridge.bridge-nf-call-iptables=1
 ```

-If the command above fails, your system might not have the kernel module `br_nrtfilter` loaded.
+If the command above fails, your system might not have the kernel module `br_netfilter` loaded.
 Load the module and retry.

 ```shell
 modprobe br_netfilter
 ```

+When this parameter is set, iptables rules will be applied to packets going through virtual bridges.
 In this way, the reply packet will also go through the reverse operation of DNAT, and its source address will be corrected to match the destination of the request.

 ![bridge NAT](images/bridge-nat.png)